 The FMLA provisions only kick in after an employee has worked one year, putting in at least 1,250 hours.

 It is important to note that starting in 2025, Maryland workers may have an easier time making ends meet when they take otherwise unpaid leave under the federal Family and Medical Leave Act (FMLA).
 Thanks to Maryland’s newly enacted Time to Care Act of 2022 (TTCA), Maryland workers will be able to apply for paid leave benefits from a state fund beginning on Jan.
 1, 2025.
-You can learn more about this new requirement and how it may impact your business by clicking here.
+You can learn more about this new requirement and how it may impact your business by visiting the above link.

 After complying with the strict legal guidelines, you can address firm-specific rules and principles in your own office.